pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

 -   And his response to Arnauld in passage (2) runs more fully:

-> VII.
-One thing expresses another, in my language, when there is a con-
+> 1. One thing expresses another, in my language, when there is a con-
 >     stant and ordered relation between what can be asserted of the one
 >     and what can be asserted of the other.
 It is in this way that a
 >     projec- tion in perspective expresses a geometric figure.

 -   In *Theodicy*,

-> VIII.
-There must always be an exact relation between the
+> 1. There must always be an exact relation between the representation
->     representation and the thing [it expresses]....
-The projections in
+>     and the thing [it expresses]....
+The projections in perspective of
->     perspective of the conic sections of the circle show that one and
+>     the conic sections of the circle show that one and the same circle
->     the same circle may be represented by an ellipse, a parabola, a
+>     may be represented by an ellipse, a parabola, a hyperbola, and
->     hyperbola, and even another circle, a straight line and a point.
+>     even another circle, a straight line and a point.

 -   In *New Essays*,

-> XIII. ...
+> 1.  ...
 [A]n ellipse, and even a parabola or hyperbola, has some
 >     resem- blance to the circle of which it is a projection on a
 >     plane, since there is a certain precise and natural relationship
 >     between what is projected and the projection which is made from